 Elizabeth was a Protestant from the very beginning.
 After coming to power, she thought of finding a midway to unite the religious divides, created during the reigns of her predecessors.

 Elizabeth came up with the 'Elizabethan Religious Settlement' also described as 'The Revolution of 1559'.
 It was divided into two 'Acts of the Parliament of England', which included the Act of Supremacy of 1559 and the Act of Uniformity of 1559.

 Acts under Elizabethan Settlement of Religion

 The Elizabethan Settlement of 1559 contained a viable solution to the Catholicism Vs. Protestantism conflict.
 Elizabeth I came up with a new edition of the Book of Common Prayer that was in line with the tradition, however, it was also as vague as possible, so that conflict could be avoided.
-This meant that one could come up with different interpretations of the book.
-Here's what the two acts said:
+Anyone could come up with different interpretations of the book.

 The Act of Supremacy

 The Act of Supremacy helped give complete control of the Church of England into the hands of Queen Elizabeth I. Under the reigns of her father Henry VIII and brother Edward VI, the monarch was always the 'Head of the Church of England'.

 Under the rule of Elizabeth, she was given the title of the 'Supreme Governor of the Church of England'.
 This change was made to please the Catholics, who thought that the Church was under the Pope's command.
 The Act of Supremacy also included the oath of loyalty to the queen.
 This meant that all the clergy had to either take this oath or lose their office.